General Campground Rules

 • Unattended camping vehicles and equipment cannot be left at a site unless fees are paid.
 Rented campsites must have a camping unit present to show the site is taken.

 • ADA accessible sites are reserved for persons with a state-issued ADA license plate or mirror tag.
 The person who has been issued the tag must be occupying the site and may only rent 1 campsite per visit.

 • No more than 2 camping units are allowed per site, with only 1 unit being a wheeled or mobile camping unit.
+No more than 2 tents per site.
 For campers under the age of 18, a tent is allowed for immediate family residing in the same household.

 • Camping is permitted at designated (numbered) sites only.
 A maximum of 8 people are allowed per campsite.
 Designated non-profit groups, such as scout troops or church groups, will be allowed some exemptions.